-As a church body and as individuals, we support various Christian ministries in our community, such as Harvest House, Hope Pregnancy Center, and Love In the Name of Christ (Love INC).
+As a church body and as individuals, we support various Christian ministries in our community, such as Harvest House and Hope Pregnancy Center.
 We are also involved in a backpack program, filling backpacks with healthy snacks for kids.
 Children, teens, and adults are invited to participate in various community service activities throughout the year (for example--the teens had a Rake and Run, raking up leaves in yards around town and many in our congregation participate in our local Community Serve Day).
 More directly, Upward Basketball & Cheerleading provide children in our community with a fun, safe place to play and learn.
 We are committed to offering Upward scholarships so no child will be turned away.

 Our compassionate ministries team connects members of OFCN with needs in our congregation and community, such as collecting donations for Thanksgiving food baskets.
 We're excited to see how God will use this new team to help us reach out to our community.